Google Sheets, Excel Online, J2Spreadsheet, J2 Database and 2Investigate

 register online, private information, personal information, identity theft, branching database, fields, records, formula, variable

 Private and Personal Information lesson resources from Common Sense Media.
 Available via a Hwb Playlist.

-Understand how to protect themselves from online identity theft, e.g. security symbols such as a padlock, phishing, scam websites
+I can understand how to protect myself from online identity theft, e.g. identifying secure sites, phishing, scam websites.

 Remind pupils that databases can be thought of as a collection of records that contain data in the form of words, numbers, sound and images.
 This data is contained in ‘fields’ on a ‘record’.
 Pupils are to create their own simple database.
 Pupils could use ready made gathered information from ‘Top Trump’ type cards or use information gathered from other sources.
 Pupils will need to be shown how to add and amend (change) the data contained in the fields on a record and add a suitable image.
 Once a number of records have been added, pupils can revise sorting and graphing the data based on their own questions.